rdk824/terraform-aws-multi-account/README.md

 - **development**: Development environment
 - **production**: Production environment

-These accounts names can be modified.
+These accounts name can be modified.

 ### Configure awscli